Lou & Grey

 Matches the brand's look and feel

-Estimated total is clear
+The estimated total is clear

 Banners, navigation, etc.. removed from the top of the screen